 Upper Goose Creek and Twomile Canyon Creek Floodplain Mapping Update

-The City of Boulder has updated the floodplain mapping for Twomile Canyon Creek and Upper Goose Creek.
-The updated mapping was approved by City Council on July 28, 2015.
-FEMA approved the mapping with an effective date of August 18, 2016.
+FEMA approved the City of Boulder floodplain mapping update for Twomile Canyon Creek and Upper Goose Creek with an effective date of August 18, 2016.
+Review the FEMA LOMR Document.

 The city contracted with ICON Engineering to develop updated floodplain maps for Upper Goose Creek and Twomile Canyon Creek.
 Anderson Consulting Engineers provided a peer review of the engineering study.
 The Urban Drainage and Flood Control District (UDFCD) is a co-sponsor of this project.